 Forest Owlet.
 Photo: Tony Sawbridge

-Thought to be lost to the world, the Forest Owlet was rediscovered in 1997 in northwest Maharashtra, India following some impressive detective work by Pamela Rasmussen and others.
-Despite extensive searching there was a gap of a remarkable 113 years between the collection of a few specimens in the late 19th century and Dr Rasmussen’s rediscovery.
-The Forest Owlet remains a rare and little-known bird but there are some good sites for it and Tansa Wildlife Sanctuary northeast of Mumbai is arguably the best, and certainly most accessible.
+Thought to be lost to the world, the Forest Owlet was rediscovered in 1997 in northwest Maharashtra, India, following some impressive detective work by Pamela Rasmussen and others.
+Despite extensive searching, there was a remarkable gap of 113 years between the collection of a few specimens in the late 19th century and Dr Rasmussen’s rediscovery.
+The Forest Owlet remains a rare and little-known bird, but there are some good sites for it and Tansa Wildlife Sanctuary northeast of Mumbai is arguably the best and certainly most accessible.

-Days 1-2: The tour begins early this morning in Mumbai, India’s largest and arguably most vibrant city.
-Following our arrival, we’ll drive about three hours north to our guest house on the edge of Tansa Wildlife Sanctuary.
-Once there we’ll immediately head out in search of our prize, the elusive Forest Owlet.
-The dry teak forest here are where Forest Owlets can be found and the early morning and early evening are the best times to see it.
-A variety of other species can be found here including the range-restricted Vigors’s Sunbird, vociferous Red-naped Ibis, Malabar Trogon and Indian Paradise Flycatcher.
-Sulphur-bellied Warbler is common, while Western Crowned Warbler and Tawny-bellied Babbler are less so.
-Other nocturnal birds we stand a good chance of seeing include Jungle Nightjar, the magnificent Mottled Wood Owl and both Jungle and Spotted Owlets.
+A variety of other species can also be found here, including the range-restricted Vigors’s Sunbird, the vociferous Red-naped Ibis, Malabar Trogon, and Indian Paradise Flycatcher.
+Sulphur-bellied Warbler is common while Western Crowned Warbler and Tawny-bellied Babbler are less so.
+Other nocturnal birds we stand a good chance of seeing include Jungle Nightjar, the magnificent Mottled Wood Owl, and both Jungle and Spotted Owlets.

-Short-toed Snake Eagle and Changeable Hawk-eagle are fairly common, as are White-eyed Buzzard and Yellow-footed Green Pigeon.
-More elusive species such as Painted Francolin, Jungle Bush Quail and Red Spurfowl all occur and, assuming we see find the Forest Owlet fairly quickly, we’ll spend time searching for those as well.
-A supporting cast of other interesting species includes Striated Heron, Crested Treeswift, Alpine Swift, Red-breasted and Taiga Flycatchers and both Thick-billed and Pale-billed Flowerpeckers.
-We’ll spend the nights in a guest house close to the wildlife sanctuary.
+Short-toed Snake Eagle and Changeable Hawk-eagle are also fairly common in this forest, as are White-eyed Buzzard and Yellow-footed Green Pigeon.
+More elusive species such as Painted Francolin, Jungle Bush Quail, and Red Spurfowl all occur and, assuming we find the Forest Owlet fairly quickly, we’ll spend time searching for these as well.
+A supporting cast of other interesting birds includes Striated Heron, Crested Treeswift, Alpine Swift, Red-breasted and Taiga Flycatchers, and both Thick-billed and Pale-billed Flowerpeckers.
+We’ll spend both nights in a guest house close to the wildlife sanctuary.